-Skinny Raspberry Mojitos combine classic mojito flavors with fresh raspberries in a skinny cocktail that’s perfect for summer!
+Raspberry Mojitos combine classic mojito flavors with fresh raspberries in a refreshing cocktail that’s perfect for summer!

 Well, we finally did it.
 We finally bit the bullet and signed our kids up swim lessons.
 Like, real swim lessons, at the Y. We figured it’s about time they learn how to swim….now that they’re almost 8 and 10 years old and have never had more than one or two park & rec classes in their lifetime….{yikes!}